sansinghsanjay/udacity_self_driving_car_lane_detection/README.md

 </p>

 ## Introduction
-This project is for detecting lanes on road for self driving car.
-Above GIF images are showing the sample input and output of this project.
+This project is for detecting lanes on road for self driving cars.
+Above GIF images are showing the sample input (image on left) and output (image on right) of this project.

+## Dataset

 ## Finding Lane Lines on the Road